Connect with a certified trainer for free

 • Taking non-steroidal anti-inflammatory medications, like Ibuprofen

 As your swelling resides, your doctor will recommend that you begin a physical therapy program to stretch and strengthen the knee.
-Working with a licensed physical therapist will help you to restore range of motion and stability to the knee.
+Working with a licensed physical therapist will help you restore range of motion and stability to the knee.
 You will also be required to wear a brace to protect and stabilize the knee when active, until the ligament heals completely.

 Try these exercises to help address your condition: